benbp/on-taskgraph/README.md

 To run in debug mode:

     sudo node debug index.js

+You can also set `this.debug = true` in lib/task-scheduler.js and lib/task-runner.js for more verbose logging.

 If you're using Node v4 or greater you can use `node-inspector` to debug and profile from a GUI.